jger/triliza/README.md

-## This is the clasical game Tic-Tac-Toe implemented in ReactJS
+## This is the clasical game Tic-Tac-Toe implemented in React Native Web
 Now you can play in higher dimensions!
 Until now there is only two player mode.
 In the future planed a more better UI and player vs computer mode.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and converted to React Native Web.

 ## Installation